“The Culture Area, South India”

 In South Indian villages, possession by local deities is a part of regular periodic worship: this is central possession.
 Some scholars claim that women are most often possessed by malicious spirits, who then must be exorcised: this is peripheral possession (Lewis 1971, 1998).
 However, as mentioned, South Indian women continue to also experience central possession.

-In South India there is an ancient tradition of females
+South India there is an ancient tradition of females experiencing central

-central possession.
-The phenomenon is portrayed in the Epic
+possession.
+The phenomenon is portrayed in the Epic of the Anklet:

-offered her dolls, parrots, wild fowl with small beautiful feathers,
+parrots, wild fowl with small beautiful feathers, blue peacocks, balls and

-peacocks, balls and dried black beans used for divination, roots...,
+dried black beans used for divination, roots..., paints, colored powders,

-colored powders, cool, fragrant pastes, pulses, sesame candy, boiled
+cool, fragrant pastes, pulses, sesame candy, boiled rice laced with suet,

 11) Folk male and female epic heroes/heroines